-Orleans performance in OM is impacted by two factors.
-To carry out a \texttt{Price Update}, the product actor must resort to Orleans Streams (OS) to deliver the update to cart actors that contain such a product.
-Querying all possible carts would lead to a prohibitive cost in performance~\cite{laigner2024benchmark}.
-Notwithstanding, OS introduces a $60$\% overhead on average due to additional OS actors and inter-node event streams.
-Besides, since Orleans lacks query functionality~\cite{query_orleans}, \texttt{Seller Dashboard} (SD) is computed using C\# query operators~\cite{linq}, which adds an average of $64$\% overhead.
-The remaining overhead can be explained by the high number of actors required, the actor-to-node assignment policy~\cite{orleans_load_balancing}, and the overhead of identifying actor locations through the directory.
+Orleans' performance is impacted by two factors.
+To carry out a \texttt{Price Update}, the product actor must resort to Orleans Streams (OS) to deliver the update to the corresponding cart actors to avoid the prohibitive cost of querying all carts.
+However, OS introduces a $60$\% overhead on average due to additional OS actors and inter-node event streams.
+Besides, since Orleans lacks query functionality~\cite{query_orleans}, \texttt{Seller Dashboard} (SD) is computed using C\# query operators~\cite{linq}, adding an average of $64$\% overhead.
+The remaining overhead can be attributed to the required coordination among a high number of actors~\cite{orleans_best_practices}~, the actor-to-node assignment policy~\cite{orleans_load_balancing}, and the overhead of identifying actor through the directory~\cite{grain_directory}.

-\textbf{Breakdown Latency.} We also collect the latency breakdown of the OM transactions.
+We also collect the latency breakdown of the OM transactions.
 Figure~\ref{fig:scalability} (right) exhibits the numbers collected with the highest concurrency level.
 Being a long-running and complex transaction, the \texttt{Customer Checkout} latency in Dapr stands out substantially. \texttt{Product Delete} and \texttt{Price Update} transactions involve fewer components and are less prone to increased latency in Dapr and Orleans.
-Similar trends are found in ~\cite{laigner2024benchmark}. vMODB latencies remain stable due to the batch commit protocol, which we explore further in $\S$~\ref{subsubsec:batch_size}.
-Lastly, \texttt{Seller Dashboard} exhibits lower latency in vMODB, demonstrating the beneficial aspects of the VMS database ($\S$~\ref{subsubsec:storage}) over C\# query operators~\cite{linq}.
-It is worth noting that Dapr and Orleans provide no transaction isolation for queries, whereas vMODB offers users a consistent snapshot.
+Similar trends are found in~\cite{laigner2024benchmark}. \name\ latencies remain stable due to the batch commit protocol, which we explore later in this section.